t2trg/2020-03-vancouver/README.md

-# T2TRG pre-IETF107 work meeting in Vancouver
+# T2TRG pre-IETF107 work meeting

-**Update:** since many of us are not able to travel to Vancouver, we are planning to have this meeting (mostly) online.
+**Update:** since IETF 107 f2f was cancelled this will be a fully virtual meeting.

 We are planning to have a T2TRG work meeting on Friday, March 20th, before the IETF week.
 We are planning to focus this meeting on work that could benefit the One Data Model liaison group (OneDM).